Best Things To Do in Pompeii

 If you're visiting on your own or on a non-food tour, take a look at the list and book in advance to ensure you get a table at the best places and leave Pompeii with a good taste in your mouth.
 You'll find plenty of pasta and pizza, but also Mediterranean cuisine, mixed dishes and a wide variety of ice creams, sweets and desserts if you prefer a snack or an afternoon snack to replenish your energy after your visit.

-Visiting Pompeii with children is a great idea, but like everything, it has its tricks.
+Visiting Pompeii with children is a great idea, but like everything else, it has its tricks.
 You'll be outdoors for practically the whole day, so you'll need to protect your little ones from both the cold and the heat.
 Comfortable shoes will be your best ally, and carrying some snacks in your backpack is a highly recommended lifesaver.

 In addition to all this, I recommend that you tell them something about the history of Pompeii before the visit, so that they know what they are going to see (the history of volcanoes usually fascinates children) and this will keep them entertained.